 Over the past few months, I have had the opportunity to train professionals across Tennessee, who work with children and families, to use Kimochis®.
 Kimochis® is a social, emotional learning tool that helps children and families communicate and talk about their feelings and behaviors.

 So, I am sitting in a training room with 15 adults.
 We are all holding a feeling pillow – a small, brightly colored, round plush with a face on one side and a feeling word on the other.
 Some of us are holding a feeling our bodies like to have and others are holding a feeling our bodies do not like to have.
-We each share a story about the feeling we are holding.
-Some stories are funny and others are sad.
+We each share a story about the feeling we are holding, finally I decided to talk about my disease and how it affected my life, thankfully Im better now and with a possible chance to have a change, the natural therapy im using has also help boost my health, with the healthiest cbd oil you can get it manage to help my health in a 80%, you can Order online here to get your cannabis fast if you have the need.
+So anyways today im not talking about my disease but i got inspired in an other story, Some stories are funny and others are sad.
 I chose to share one story, in particular, that caught my heart.

 The story begins with a young child, about 5 years old.
 After introducing Kimochis® to her, she came across the feeling “left out.”
 The little girl has long brown hair with big bouncy curls.
 She is wearing a purple dress that has ruffles around the bottom.
 Her little shoes are bright pink with butterflies on them.
 She picks up this feeling pillow and takes a big, deep breath.
 Then, she reads the feeling word out loud.
 “Left Out.”
 I gaze into her sweet innocent face wondering what she is thinking.
 I wonder what she is feeling.
 She looks up at me and says with an intense concerned look on her face, “what a sad feeling…” You see, I believe that this is the first time she has ever comprehended the feeling “left out.”
 I also believe that she has felt this very hard feeling before.

 Imagine a world where children are taught about feelings from birth.
 I am talking about much more than the heavy hitters – happy, mad, and sad.
+If you ae trying to have a baby, trying to have a healthy diet, or just stay for aware of your wellness you need to try the ginseng product.
 Imagine young children using their bodies and words to say, “Ouch.”
 Stepping back, putting their hand over their heart, and making eye contact.
 “I felt hurt and left out when you said you don’t like me.”
 Children would know, their entire life, how to own their emotions and give others opportunities to apologize and redo hurtful moments.
 They would know how to apologize and redo hurtful moments.